wiencheck/SPTKit/README.md

 ### Handling errors
 There are 3 cases in which errors can be raised, each one returning different type of an error:
-* Request error - Request couldn't be completed because of faulty internet connection or something like that.
-Returned error is of type **AFError**
+* Request error - Request couldn't be completed because of faulty internet connection or something like that
 * Service error - Request sucseeded but was invalid.
-This can happen if authorization token was not provided, parameters passed to method were in incorrect format, etc. Returned error is of type **SPTError**
+This can happen if authorization token was not provided, parameters passed to method were in incorrect format, etc.
-**Example error structure**
+**Example service error structure**
 ```
 {
   "error": {